textileio/community/docs/hub/app-apis.md

 }
 ```

 Identity here represents any entity capable of signing a message.
 This is a simple [public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) inspired interface that similarly requires the implementer to be capable of returning an associated public key for verification.
 In many cases, the Identity will just be a private key, but callers can use any setup that suits their needs.
-A default implementation based on [Libp2p's crypto library]() is provided for convinience (and is also used by default if no identity is provided), however, many developers will want to use alternative identity provides, such as [3box/Ceramic](), [Fortmatic](), and existing private/public keypair, or a web3 provider such as [Metamask]().
+A default implementation based on [Libp2p's crypto library](https://github.com/libp2p/js-libp2p-crypto/blob/master/src/index.d.ts#L82) is provided for convinience (and is also used by default if no identity is provided), however, many developers will want to use alternative identity provides, such as [3box/Ceramic](https://www.ceramic.network), [Fortmatic](https://fortmatic.com), and existing private/public keypair, or a web3 provider such as [Metamask](https://metamask.io).
 Textile Hub also provides email-based identities.

 Identities also provide a way for developers to allocate resources (i.e., storage) for a particular user, and in fact, is a key component in ensuring that a user *controls their own data*.

 ### Example: User Owned Database

-To illustrate the utility of Identity and Context, in the following example, we will create a user owned ThreadsDB within a "user context".
+To illustrate the utility of Identity and Context, in the following example, we will create a user owned ThreadDB within a "user context".
 This should provide a useful example for getting started with Textile's Hub APIs in the context of a database.
-We'll also interact with our remote database using the Threads Client library (see also additional examples using the [local-first Database]() library).
+We'll also interact with our remote database using the Threads Client library (see also additional examples using the [local-first database](https://github.com/textileio/js-threads/tree/master/packages/database) in the [ThreadDB introduction](https://docs.textile.io/threads/introduction/)).

 To get started with Textile's Context API, follow the instructions in our [getting started guide](https://docs.textile.io/hub/introduction/).
 Once you have downloaded and installed the command-line tools, be sure to create a developer account.